ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 ---

 More than **450** people visited Moscow osu!
-Event 2025, with **51** individual contributors and staff members making sure everything goes smooth.
-We are very grateful to all participants and hope that next iterations will be even bigger and bring even more fun!
+Event 2025, with **51** individual contributors and staff members making sure everything went smoothly.
+We are very grateful to all participants and hope that the next iteration will be even bigger and bring even more fun!
 Make sure to follow Moscow osu!
-Event's [Discord server](https://discord.gg/7GJvD9uyV7), [Twitter](https://x.com/moscowosuevent), [Telegram](https://t.me/moscowosuevent), or [VK](https://vk.com/moscowosuevent), so that you don't miss the next iteration!
+Event's [Discord server](https://discord.com/invite/7GJvD9uyV7), [Twitter](https://x.com/moscowosuevent), [Telegram](https://t.me/moscowosuevent), or [VK](https://vk.com/moscowosuevent), so that you don't miss the next iteration!

 ![MOE2025 attendees megacollab](/wiki/shared/news/2025-09-30-moscow-osu-event-2025-recap/megacollab.jpg)